Skip to content

 Company History

-Founded in 2016 by Iyinoluwa Aboyeji and Olugbenga 'GB' Agboola, both veteran African fintech operators (Aboyeji had founded Andela and earlier educational platforms; Agboola had built infrastructure at Standard Bank and PayPal).
-The original product was Rave - a cross-border payment processor designed to fix the chronic problem that international card transactions from African issuers got declined far more often than they should, and that there was no clean way for an African business to accept international payment without going through layers of correspondent banking.
+Founded in 2016 by Iyinoluwa Aboyeji, Olugbenga 'GB' Agboola and Adeleke Adekoya.
+Aboyeji had co-founded Andela and earlier educational platforms; Agboola had built infrastructure at Standard Bank, PayPal and Google Wallet; Adekoya brought regulatory and compliance experience from senior roles at Nigerian banks.
+The original product was Rave, a cross-border payment processor designed to fix the chronic problem that international card transactions from African issuers got declined far more often than they should, and that there was no clean way for an African business to accept international payment without going through layers of correspondent banking.

 2022-2024 brought turbulence.
 Layoffs cut roughly 30% of staff in early 2023.
-Internal investigations and a Kenyan asset-freeze episode hit press cycles.
-Fraud allegations and a class-action complaint added drag.
-The company stabilised through tighter controls and continued geographic expansion - 34 African country licences by August 2025, Microsoft Azure 5-year strategic agreement (June 2023), 2024 revenue $95.3M (up from $64.8M in 2023).
-January 2026 brought the all-stock acquisition of Mono (open-banking infrastructure).
-April 2, 2026 brought the CBN Microfinance Bank Licence - a structural step that lets Flutterwave hold customer deposits directly without sponsor banks.
+Kenya's Asset Recovery Agency froze around $52.5M of company funds in 2022; the agency closed the primary case in March 2023 and the High Court ordered the remaining funds released in January 2024.
+Internal harassment allegations from a former regional executive added reputational drag separately.
+The company stabilised through tighter controls and continued geographic expansion, 34 African country licences by June 2025 (Cameroon was the 34th, via a technical partnership with Ecobank), Microsoft Azure 5-year strategic agreement (June 2023), 2024 revenue $95.3M (up from $64.8M in 2023).
+In July 2025 Flutterwave cut ~50% of staff in Kenya and South Africa as part of a cost-cutting push ahead of a potential public listing; affected roles cluster in compliance, legal and HR with similar positions being rehired in Nigeria.
+January 2026 brought the all-stock acquisition of Mono (valued between $25M and $40M) (open-banking infrastructure).
+April 2, 2026 brought the CBN Microfinance Bank Licence, a structural step that lets Flutterwave hold customer deposits directly without sponsor banks.
 Industry analysis suggests a down-round may be in progress in 2025-26 but no priced round has been publicly announced since the 2022 Series D.

 Our analysis of 946 reviews from Trustpilot and industry sources